norswap/norswap.github.io/_factory/posts/2022-10-02-0-bedrock-vs-nitro.md

 Nitro uses Geth "as a library" which is minimally modified with hooks to call the proper functionality.

-In Bedrock, a minimally modified Geth runs standalone as the "execution engine" which receives instructions from the rollup node in the same way the execution layer receives instructions from the execution layer in Eth2.
+In Bedrock, a minimally modified Geth runs standalone as the "execution engine" which receives instructions from the rollup node in the same way the execution layer receives instructions from the consensus layer in Eth2.
 We even use the exact same API!

 This has some important consequences.
 First we’re able to use other clients than Geth, applying a similar minimal diff on top of them.
 This is not just theory, we already have [Erigon](https://github.com/protolambda/erigon/tree/optimism) pretty much ready.